FBC Manby Bowdler

 FBC Manby Bowdler is 29 partner commercial and private client law firm based in Wolverhampton, Telford and Shrewsbury.

 When Reay Public Relations started working for the firm in mid-2009, it had been without a PR agency for some months.
-Awareness was low, off the back of little coverage.
+Awareness was low, off the back of little media coverage.

 In the course of the five years of our campaign, we generated more than 160 pieces of coverage per year, creating new business enquiries, winning new clients and increasing the number of top rankings for the firm in the Legal 500 from one to six.